Skip navigation

 Causes

 Deposition of calcium pyrophosphate dihydrate (CPPD) causes this form of arthritis.
 The buildup of this chemical forms crystals in the cartilage of joints.
-This leads to attacks of joint swelling and pain in the knees, wrists, ankles, shoulders, and other joints.
+This leads to attacks of joint swelling and pain most often in the knees, wrists, ankles, and shoulders.
+Other joints can be affected as well.
 In contrast to gout, the metatarsal-phalangeal joint of the big toe is not affected.

 Among older adults, CPPD is a common cause of sudden (acute) arthritis in one joint.
-The attack is caused by:
+The attack may be caused by:

 • Injury to the joint